HEllloasd/Ai-invoice/README.md

 # AI Invoice Processing App

-An intelligent invoice processing application that extracts data from PDF invoices, validates and corrects information, and seamlessly sends it to Xero accounting software.
+An intelligent invoice processing application that extracts data from PDF invoices using AI, validates and corrects the information, and seamlessly sends it to Xero accounting software.

+## What This App Does

+This application streamlines your invoice processing workflow by:

+1. **Accepting PDF Invoices**: Upload any PDF invoice through a simple drag-and-drop interface
+2. **AI-Powered Extraction**: Automatically extracts key information from invoices including:
+   - Supplier/customer contact details
+   - Invoice numbers and dates
+   - Line items with descriptions, quantities, and prices
+   - Tax information and totals
+3. **Smart Validation**: Uses AI to validate and correct extracted data for accuracy
+4. **Xero Integration**: Sends validated invoices directly to your Xero accounting system as bills or sales invoices
+5. **Progress Tracking**: Monitor each invoice through the processing pipeline in real-time
+6. **History Management**: View and resend any previously processed invoice

+The app eliminates manual data entry, reduces errors, and speeds up your accounts payable/receivable workflow.

 ## Features